Samuel Freeman, Executive Director

 Kate Rosenheim, Director

-SEPTEMBER, 2019: Samuel Freeman Gallery will reopen as Iris Project to celebrate our new home in Venice, California.
-The gallery has moved to a restored 1916 Craftsman house, set back from Lincoln Boulevard in the Venice Walk Streets.
+SEPTEMBER, 2019: Samuel Freeman Gallery becomes Iris Project to celebrate our new home in Venice, California.
+The gallery is housed in a restored 1916 Craftsman house, set back from Lincoln Boulevard in the Venice Walk Streets.
 We will host rotating exhibits and private sales for emerging and mid-career artists in this unique setting, with the addition of a no-cost, no-obligation artist residency in the adjoining carriage house.

 Iris Project is the result of a lengthy examination of the changing landscape of the contemporary art world, questioning and imagining what an art gallery can and should be.
 What relationship should a gallery have to artists and patrons, what role can it serve in the community?
 What does an art gallery mean in the age of social media, online auctions and weekly art fairs?
 Two years of gallery visits and art fairs predictably led to even more questions and lengthier conversations.
 Without expectation of definitive answers, Iris Project will attempt to find a new way forward, responsive to the ever-changing environment we find ourselves in.